-Furnace or similar work up to 120°F: 40 pence per hour Brickwork using acid bonding material 43 pence per hour New firebrick work: 68 pence per hour Repair of firebrick work: 68 pence per hour
+Furnace or similar work up to 120°F:

+Brickwork using acid bonding material

+New firebrick work:

+Repair of firebrick work:

+41 pence per hour

+44 pence per hour

+70 pence per hour

 Working Rule 2 - Watchpeople

 For each day shift, which will be the normal period of day working hours for the job, watchpeople shall be paid eight times the adult general operatives' hourly rate of pay.
 For a nightshift, which shall be the period from normal finishing time on the job until starting time next morning, he shall receive the day shift rate plus 25%.